 PhIN Project Intern at Trout Lake Station

-Employer: Gretchen Gerrish (ggerrish@wisc.edu; she/her) & Raymond Allen (rallen7@wisc.edu; he/him)
+Employer: Gretchen Gerrish (she/her) & Raymond Allen (he/him)

 Work will include some aspects of field and/or laboratory work, and the person hired will interact with local communities about the waters of the region.
-In addition, the person in this position will assist with organizing data collected by past PhIN workshops, assist Lac du Flambeau Tribal Natural Resources in their work on PhIN organizing, and assist in formalizing the future PhIN network with the aim of building strong, long-term relationships between public, private, and Tribal higher education institutions and Tribal Nations in the upper Midwest.
+In addition, the person in this position will assist with organizing data collected by past PhIN workshops, assist Lac du Flambeau Tribal Natural Resources in organizing a Summer PhIN workshop, and assist in formalizing the future PhIN network with the aim of building strong, long-term relationships between public, private, and Tribal higher education institutions and Tribal Nations in the upper Midwest.

 Having students with different life experiences and backgrounds is critical to ensure the exchange of diverse ideas that is called for in training tomorrow’s scientists.
 Because we are actively working to increase diversity and inclusivity in our discipline, underrepresented groups are especially encouraged to apply.